What Supported Decision-Making Actually Means

 Who Qualifies and What the Terms Mean

 The statute defines an "adult" as someone at least eighteen years old with a disability.
-"Disability" follows the same definition used in Arizona's civil rights statutes: a physical or mental impairment that substantially limits one or more major life activities.
+This covers people with developmental disabilities and other conditions that limit one or more major life activities.
+When a young person turns 18, this option becomes available instead of guardianship.

 "Intimidate" includes threatening to deprive an adult of food, nutrition, shelter or necessary medication or medical treatment.

-A.R.S. § 14-5721(4)The inclusion of a specific "intimidate" definition signals the legislature's concern about protecting adults who use these agreements from coercion.
-Any supporter who uses threats to control the adult's decisions faces both criminal prosecution and civil penalties under Arizona law.
+A.R.S. § 14-5721(4)The specific "intimidate" definition shows a focus on protecting adults from coercion.
+Any supporter who uses threats to control the adult's decisions faces criminal prosecution and civil penalties.